Doxuno

 SHARE STRUCTURE AND OWNERSHIP

-The authorized share capital of the Corporation consists of the shares set out in the Corporation's articles of incorporation, as may be amended from time to time.
-As of the Effective Date, the Shareholders hold the following shares: Shareholder 1 holds 600 Common shares representing 60.0% of the issued and outstanding shares (voting, one vote per share); and Shareholder 2 holds 400 Common shares representing 40.0% of the issued and outstanding shares (voting, one vote per share).
+The authorized share capital of the Corporation is as set out in its articles, as amended from time to time.
+As of the Effective Date the Shareholders hold: Shareholder 1 — 600 Common shares, being 60.0% of the issued and outstanding shares (voting, one vote per share); and Shareholder 2 — 400 Common shares, being 40.0% of the issued and outstanding shares (voting, one vote per share).
+The Shareholders shall not be required to make further capital contributions except as unanimously agreed in writing.

 2.